Parvoviridae: Classification

+Additionally, the family contains one genus unassigned to a subfamily: Metalloincertoparvovirus.

 Parvoviruses are assigned to the same species if they share at least 85% of their protein sequence identities.
 Species are grouped together in a genus based on phylogeny of the NS1 and SF3 helicase domains, as well as similarity of NS1 sequence identity and coverage.
 If these criteria aren't satisfied, then genera can still be established provided that common ancestry is supported.
 The three subfamilies are distinguished based on phylogeny of the SF3 helicase domain, which corresponds to host range: viruses in Densovirinae infect invertebrates, viruses in Hamaparvovirinae infect invertebrates and vertebrates, and viruses in Parvovirinae infect vertebrates.

 Disease

 In humans, the most prominent parvoviruses that cause disease are parvovirus B19 and human bocavirus 1.
 B19 infection is often asymptomatic but can manifest in a variety of ways, including Fifth disease with its characteristic rash in children, persistent anemia in immunocompromised persons and in people who have underlying hemoglobinopathies, transient aplastic crises, hydrops fetalis in pregnant women, and arthropathy.
 Human bocavirus 1 is a common cause of acute respiratory tract infection, especially in young children, wheezing being a common symptom.
 Other parvoviruses associated with different diseases in humans include human parvovirus 4 and human bufavirus, though the manner by which these viruses cause disease is unclear.

 Carnivore-infecting viruses in the genus Protoparvovirus, in contrast to human parvoviruses, are more life-threatening.
 Canine parvovirus causes severe illness in dogs, the most common symptom being hemorrhagic enteritis, with up to a 70% mortality rate in pups but usually less than 1% in adults.
 Feline parvovirus, a closely related virus, likewise causes severe illness in cats along with panleukopenia.
 In pigs, porcine parvovirus is a major cause of infertility as infection frequently leads to death of the fetus.